 2.4.1 No Applicability to Transmission Service.

-Nothing in this GIP shall constitute a request for transmission service or confer upon an Interconnection Customer any right to receive transmission service.
+Nothing in this GITAPshall constitute a request for transmission service or confer upon an Interconnection Customer any right to receive transmission service.

 2.4.2 The Product.

 Interconnection Service allows the Interconnection Customer to connect the Generating Facility to the CAISO Controlled Grid and be eligible to deliver the Generating Facility’s output using the available capacity of the CAISO Controlled Grid.
 Interconnection Service does not in and of itself convey any right to deliver electricity to any specific customer or point of delivery or rights to any specific MW of available capacity on the CAISO Controlled Grid.